MJKWoolnough/equaler/README.md

 var (
 	// EFalse represents an Equaler that never matches, even against itself EFalse eFalse
-	// EThis represents an Equaler that only and alwats matches itself EThis eThis
+	// EThis represents an Equaler that only and always matches itself EThis eThis
 )
 ```